Road trips are F-U-N! What is there not to love about snacks, blasting music, beautiful scenery and your own schedule!

 Day 14: Big Sur – San Francisco (147miles/236km)

 Head North back to San Francisco, and explore the city!
 Unfortunately, this is our last stop on this incredible road trip.
-There is tons to do in this bustling city so see our post on the top things to do in San Francisco.
+There are tons to do in this bustling city so see our post on the top things to do in San Francisco.

 If you’re continuing south towards LA and be sure to stop into Pismo Beach, Solvang, Santa Barbara and Santa Maria or check out this extensive list of ideas.